imvu/bluesteel/README.md

 **2.- Benchmark Executions**

-For every benchmark definition and every commit of that benchmark definition's project, BlueSteel will create a Benchmark Execution.
-A Benchmark Execution will hold the results of the commands specified on the Benchmark Definition.
+For every Benchmark Definition and every commit of that Benchmark Definition's Project, BlueSteel will create a Benchmark Execution.
+A Benchmark Execution will hold the results of the executed commands specified on the Benchmark Definition.

 BlueSteel can understand 3 types of outputs now: